It’s easier than ever to buy new glasses or contact lenses – especially if you understand your prescription.

 You might be prescribed prism if your eyes aren’t working as a team.
 It re-directs light to the right part of your retina to help with double vision, eye strain and headaches.

-The pupillary distance is the measurement (in millimeters) from the center of one pupil to the center of the other.
-If this isn’t on your prescription you can measure it yourself by following these steps.
+This is the distance (in millimetres) from the centre of one pupil to the centre of the other.
+If it isn’t already on your prescription, here’s how you can measure it yourself:

-Yes.
-A separate prescription is required for contact lenses because they sit directly on the eye.
-A contact lens script can sometimes be written out at the same time as your glasses prescription, however fitting contact lenses usually requires a few visits to ensure the fit is correct, vision is good and they suit a person’s lifestyle needs.
+If so, you’ll need a separate prescription, as contacts sit directly on your eye.
+While a contact lens prescription can usually be written at the same time as your glasses prescription, you’ll probably need a few visits to make sure the fit’s correct, your vision is good and you’re comfortable.

-This describes the size across the lens, but as with the Base curve measurement, not all contact lens prescriptions include a Diameter.
+This describes the size across the lens – but like the Base curve measurement, it might not be included.